 - 101. The current proposal for development of the Property is for a golf course and accessory uses and not for residential uses; therefore, it would not impact the school.
-Electrical and Telephone Services - on the Property and a proposed 425-unit residential development on adjoining lands was estimated at 2,800 KW.
+Electrical and Telephone Services - 102.
+Power requirement for the golf course development on the Property and a proposed 425-unit residential development on adjoining lands was estimated at 2,800 KW.
 Maui Electric Company has stated to Petitioner's consultant, M & E Pacific, Inc., that the power requirement can be readily supplied.